tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 <p>[Paste the source material]</p>
 </div>

 Keep in mind that you can't necessarily trust the AI's response.
 It's like listening to a liar who says he or she isn't lying.
+For example, if the LLM says that the content is all accurate, do you trust this judgement?
 Sometimes an LLM might also invent a discrepancy that isn't actually a discrepancy.
 However, this accuracy check is relatively easy to do and might be a way to flag possible inaccuracies, especially if you want an easy way to highlight potential grey areas for others to focus on.

 ### 2. Read the source material